How to spend 2 days in Vienna? In this article, I’ll share an itinerary and give you some practical tips to enjoy this gorgeous city in Austria.

 Day 1: Discover the world of Sisi

 Vienna is the city of the famous Kaiserin Elisabeth, also known as Sisi.
-To learn about Sisi and the history of Vienna, I would recommend visiting the Hofburg first.
-An audio tour will guide you through the palace (you can even see Sisi’s work out room!) and at the end of the tour, you know all about the royals in Vienna.
-Which can come in handy, because everywhere you look in Vienna, you will see the names of those royals.
+To learn about Sisi and the history of Vienna, I would recommend visiting Hofburg first.
+An audio tour will guide you through the palace (you can even see Sisi’s workout room!) and at the end of the tour, you know all about the royals in Vienna.
+This can come in handy because everywhere you look in Vienna, you will see the names of those royals.

 A visit to the Hofburg will take probably a full morning, so I guess you’ll be hungry (and a bit overwhelmed thanks to all the information).

 Take a long break and sit down at one of the great restaurants in Vienna.
 One of my favorite places for lunch was the French-oriented Beaulieu.
 The quiches are the best I’ve ever had!